Willcreamson/ReactApp_payinnov/README.md

 or

-- Find the bash code below (windows OS only)
+- Find the bash command below (windows OS only)

 ```bash
 $ npm install axios